sergii-zhuravel/graphql-subscriptions-workshop/README.md

+# Graphql subscriptions practice (Chat app)

-## This project consists from server (node + graphql-yoga) and web-client(React + apollo-client)
+## This project consists of two main components server (node + graphql-yoga) and web-client(React + apollo-client)

-Create a project folder, in this folder we will create server and web-client subfolders.
+Create a project folder (for example `chat_app`), in this folder we will create server and web-client subfolders.

 ### Creating GraphQL Server